SiAce/Games/README.md

 - [ ] Moss
 - [ ] My Lovely Daughter
 - [ ] Night in the Woods
+- [ ] SteamWorld Quest: Hand of Gilgamech
 - [ ] The Bunker
 - [ ] The Council
 - [ ] The Walking Dead